Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 - Polyester crepe is a fabric I really enjoy but will be better in the late afternoon or evening when I don’t need sun protection help.

-- The late afternoon or nighttime wear will be better for bleached cotton shirts.
-Evening or night, as well as winter when there will be layers to protect me from the sun.
+- Late afternoon or nighttime wear will be better for bleached cotton shirts.
+Evening or night, as well as in winter when there will be layers to protect me from the sun.

-- This fabric is usually in a fun garment, so now that I know that viscose doesn’t protect me from very much sun unless combined with other fibers.
+- This fabric is usually in a fun garment.
+Now that I know that viscose doesn’t protect me from very much sun unless combined with other fibers, I can make better choices.

 - Knits are not a good choice unless made from specially treated fibers.
 Knits also tend to fit tighter, causing the fabric to be stretched.
 Be aware.